-8. It plays up Nicholas’ selling points

-The format of your entry-level college grad resume will depend upon the information you have to work with.
+The format of your entry-level college-graduate resume will depend upon the information you have to work with.
 If you have a ton of great internship experience, highlight that just below your professional summary and education sections.
 If you didn’t hold any jobs that were related to your future career, play up other information instead, such as the high-level courses you took or major projects you participated in, academic or athletic honors you received, or extra-curricular activities that demonstrate your leadership skills.
 In Nicholas’ case, we divided his experience into two categories so his relevant internships took the spotlight.

 9. Each employer has a company description

-The page now reads: